Last Modified: Jul 12, 2023

 This is caused by a previous mount failure of the drbd file system, which causes a corruption of the etcd instance on the standby system controller.
 This is seen very infrequently.

 Rebuild the OpenShift cluster by running "touch /var/omd/CLUSTER_REINSTALL" from the CLI on the active system controller.
 This will cause all running tenants to be taken down during the cluster reinstall, which takes 50+ minutes.
+Once the cluster rebuild is complete, all chassis partitions should be disabled and re-enabled, and all tenants should be cycled to provisioned and back to deployed to ensure they have restarted correctly after the cluster rebuild.

 This is fixed in F5OS-C 1.4.0 and later.